Boundary amenability and measure equivalence rigidity among two-dimensional Artin groups of hyperbolic type: Curve graphs for Artin groups

 Take any nontrivial $g'\in\stab(v_1)\cap \stab(v_2)$ with $g'\neq g$.
 We claim that $F_{g'}=F_g$.
-By the previous discussion $F_{g'}$ is a standard subtree; let $v'\in\Theta'_\Gamma$ be the corresponding vertex.
+By the previous discussion $F_{g'}$ is a standard subtree; let $v'\in V\Theta'_\Gamma$ be the corresponding vertex.
 The element $g'$ commutes with both $h_1$ and $h_2$.
 Suppose by contradiction that $F_{g'}\neq F_g$.
 As $\Theta'$ does not have any 3-cycle by Proposition~\ref{prop:3-cycle}, we have $d_{\Theta'}(v',v)=2$.
-So $g$ and $g'$ do not commute, and by \cite[Theorem~3]{godelle} they do not even virtually commute.
+So $g$ and $g'$ do not commute, and by \cite[Theorem~3]{godelle} they do not even have commuting powers.
 Let $h=h_1h_2$.
 On the one hand, $h$ commutes with both $g$ and $g'$, so the centralizer of $h$ is not virtually abelian.
 As $G_{\Gamma}$ is of hyperbolic type, $h$ has to act elliptically on $\del$ by \cite[Lemma 11]{crisp}.
 On the other hand, each $h_i$ stabilizes $F_g$ by commutation.
 Moreover, $h_1$ and $h_2$ act elliptically on $F_g$ with empty intersection of their fix point set (as $F_1\cap F_2=\emptyset$).
-As $F_g$ is a tree, the action of $h$ on $F_g$ is axial, which yields a contradiction.
-Thus the claim holds.
+As $F_g$ is a tree, the action of $h$ on $F_g$ is axial, a contradiction.
+The claim follows.

 Thus any element in $\stab(v_1)\cap \stab(v_2)$ fixes $F_g$ pointwise, hence $\stab(v_1)\cap \stab(v_2)$ is equal to $\langle g\rangle$, which is a standard abelian subgroup. \end{proof}